Tempo Sync Your Riser Effect

 ~Full Mix - Without Riser Effect

-After selecting the desired waveforms from the three available oscillators and setting up the filter section, as shown in the picture above, we will move to the section which allows us to properly tempo sync our riser effect.
-First, let’s hear how it sounds so far.
+After selecting the desired waveforms from the three available oscillators and setting up the filter section, as shown in the picture above, we will move to the section that allows us to sync our riser effect properly tempo.
+First, let's hear how it sounds so far.

 ~Riser Effect - Without Modulation

 You will notice that in the middle section of Massive, you can use up to four different envelopes, marked in blue, and four different LFO/Performer/Step Sequencer envelopes, marked in green.
-In our case we just need one Performer, so we will click on the first green tab.
+We need one Performer to click on the first green tab.

 Next, we need to select a curve for our riser effect.
-This can be done by clicking on the “Load Curve” tab within the performer section.
-If you look to the right, you will see there are many different curve forms available.
-In the case of a riser effect, we need to select one which starts down and goes up gradually, as shown in the picture below.
+This can be done by clicking the "Load Curve" tab within the performer section.
+Looking to the right, you will see many different curve forms available.
+In the case of a riser effect, we must select one that starts down and goes up gradually, as shown in the picture below.

 After all of this, it's time to hear the result.